 Painted Desert Overlooks

 At different places along the Petrified Forest Road are little areas you can pull into and see the painted desert.
-We stopped at a bunch of these as you can see from the pictures.
-We finally had to start skipping some because we wanted to drive the entire Petrified Forest road.
+We stopped at a bunch of these, as you can see from the pictures.
+We finally had to skip some because we wanted to drive the entire Petrified Forest road.

 The Village on the Rio Puerco (or Puerco Pueblo, for short) is a 100+ room pueblo site.
 There are a large parking lot and restrooms at this site.
-There is a short loop trail (about .3 mile) that leads you to the partially excavated pueblo and you can view the petroglyphs.
+A short loop trail (about .3 mile) leads you to the partially excavated pueblo, and you can view the petroglyphs.

 Look down from an overlook to see 650 petroglyphs, some as old as 2000 years.
-This was a great spot to stop at and I highly recommend it.
-There are signs that point you to the petroglyphs along a short trail from the parking lot.
+This was a great spot to stop at, and I highly recommend it.
+Some signs point you to the petroglyphs along a short trail from the parking lot.
 Even when you arrive at the spot and the sign tells you exactly where the petroglyph is, it took all of us searching the rocks to find them.
 A fun experience for the whole family trying to find these petroglyphs.

-To me, the Blue Mesa looks like a bunch of piles of dirt but is interesting to see.
+To me, the Blue Mesa looks like a bunch of piles of dirt but is interesting.
 The “piles of dirt” are bentonite clay and petrified wood.
-They are full of plant and animal fossils that have been found by scientists.
+They are full of plant and animal fossils that scientists have found.
 This is another trail you go on that is about one mile long.
 We skipped this trail so we would have time to see other sights.

 This is another area that has a nice parking lot and a short trail to the 110 ft petrified log spanning a gully.
 The information signs said this petrified log was on the ground and after centuries of water and erosion washed out the area underneath the log.
 This created a bridge across a small gully, but in 1911 concrete was installed under the tree so it wouldn’t collapse.

-This is actually a very impressive area if you’re into seeing the petrified wood.
-There is a 2.5 mile round trip trail that winds through an area with a high concentration of petrified wood.
+This is an awe-inspiring area if you’re into seeing petrified wood.
+A 2.5-mile round trip trail winds through an area with a high concentration of petrified wood.
 You don’t have to hike the entire trail, but you should visit this place and get out and see the petrified wood pieces.

 This trail lets you see the many petrified logs glimmer with quartz crystals.
 This is an easy paved 0.75-mile loop trail.

 Study paleontological exhibits in the museum and walk a 0.4-mile loop trail with many massive, colorful petrified logs.
-If you want to see petrified wood, this is the place to go.
-There are trails that wander through some of the pieces around the area.
-You can also go inside the museum and have a look at the exhibits that show the history of the area and human history.
+This is the place to go if you want to see petrified wood.
+Some trails wander through petrified wood pieces that are part of the exhibit.
+You can also go inside the museum and look at the displays that show the area’s history and human history.
 Inside you will also find visitor information, maps, and backcountry permits.

-A 2.1-mile trail showcasing some of the longest, most colorful petrified logs in the park and a partial reconstruction pueblo originally built of petrified wood.
+A 2.1-mile trail is an easy hike that showcases some of the park’s longest, most colorful petrified logs.
+The Agate House is a partial reconstruction of a pueblo-style built of petrified wood.
 If you have time, this would be worth your time to see this structure.
 It is an easy hike and good for any skill level, but remember to take water.

-The park is very large and there are a ton of things to see and experience.
+The park is vast, and there are many things to see and experience.
 From the Painted Desert on the northside to the petrified wood on the southside and everything in between.
 If you have time, see it all.
-Or prioritize what is important for your group to see either way the Petrified Forest National Park should be on your list of places to see in Arizona.
+Or prioritize what is essential for your group to see; either way, the Petrified Forest National Park should be on your list of places to visit in Arizona.